rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

       - Don't include public or personal information about yourself or those close to you in the password, including:

-         - Birthdays.
+         - Birthdays
-         - Pet names.
+         - Pet names
-         - Anniversaries.
+         - Anniversaries
-         - Company names, founding dates, addresses.
+         - Company names, founding dates, and addresses

       - Try using a memorable phrase.
 For example: **oneDayWew!llAllH4vEhoV6r:Cars**.
-In this example, instead of substituting letters for similar looking numbers, substitute random numbers.
+In this example, instead of substituting letters for similar-looking numbers, substitute random numbers.
 Instead of capitalizing the first character, leave it lower case.
 Instead of ending the password with a number, end with a word.